 March is officially National Reading Awareness Month.
 At Lexercise, where every month is reading awareness month, we’re happy to note this public celebration of reading.
 The topic of reading, and particularly reading aloud, is one we return to again and again in our posts.

-We were thrilled when the American Academy of Pediatrics in 2014 took an official stance on the subject of reading aloud and introduced a new campaign: Read Aloud 15 MINUTES.
+We were thrilled when the American Academy of Pediatrics took an official stance on the subject of reading aloud and introduced a new campaign: Read Aloud 15 MINUTES.
 The program draws parallels between nourishment of the body and nourishment of the brain.
 Pediatricians began to encourage parents to read “together as a daily fun family activity” from the child’s infancy.

 With the enthusiastic response of doctors, libraries, bookstores, authors, and families, the program continues.
 For March 2021, the Read Aloud 15 Minutes campaign challenges families to read aloud together for 21 days in a row, make and post photos or short videos, and challenge friends to do the same.

 Reading – and reading aloud – is informative and fun and encourages family closeness, but it is much more than that.
 In her fascinating article in Inc., “This Is How Reading Rewires Your Brain, According to Neuroscience,” Jessica Stillman points out that reading “actually changes the way your brain works” and calls reading “an empathy workout.”
 (Importantly, she points out that the quick-swipe reading we do on our devices does not count!)